 - 1. Follow the procedure in Before working inside your computer. - NOTE: Removing the I/O-board cable is equivalent to removing the coin-cell battery.
-It resets the BIOS setup program's settings to default.
-It is recommended that you note the BIOS setup program's settings before removing the coin-cell battery. - 2.
+It resets the settings of the BIOS setup program to default.
+It is recommended that you note down the settings of the BIOS setup program before removing the coin-cell battery. - 2.
 Remove the base cover.